LaurentMazare/diffusers-rs/README.md

 Inpainting can be used to modify an existing image based on a prompt and modifying the part of the initial image specified by a mask.
-This requires different unet weights `unet-inpaint.ot` that could also be retrieved from this [repo](https://huggingface.co/lmz/rust-stable-diffusion-v1-5) and should also be placed in the `data/` directory.
+This requires different unet weights `unet-inpaint.safetensors` that could also be retrieved from this [repo](https://huggingface.co/lmz/rust-stable-diffusion-v1-5) and should also be placed in the `data/` directory.